Darren Holden (musician)

-Darren Holden (born 4 July 1972) is an Irish singer-songwriter who has performed on Broadway as part of Riverdance and Movin' Out and in the national tours for both shows.
-His debut album, Suddenly, released in Ireland and Europe in 1998, contained three Top 30 hit singles.
+Darren Richard Holden (born 4 July 1972) is an Irish singer-songwriter who has performed on Broadway as part of Riverdance and Movin' Out and in the national tours for both shows.
+His debut solo album was released in Ireland in 1998.
 He later joined the Irish folk group, the High Kings, along with Finbarr Clancy and Brian Dunphy.

+Early life

+Darren Richard Holden was born on 4 July 1972 in the County Kilkenny town of Mooncoin in Ireland.

+He toured extensively in support of the Dublin group Boyzone from 1995 to 1997.
+His debut solo album, Suddenly, was released in Ireland at the end of 1998.

+Career

 Rhythm of the Dance, Riverdance and Movin' Out

-Darren Holden was born in the County Kilkenny town of Mooncoin in Ireland.

-Holden toured extensively with the Dublin group Boyzone from 1995 to 1997.

-He joined the new Irish dance/musical Rhythm of the Dance as lead vocalist in 1999 and spent 10 months performing in Scandinavia, Germany, Hungary, Belgium and Yugoslavia.
+Holden joined the new Irish dance/musical Rhythm of the Dance as lead vocalist in 1999 and spent 10 months performing in Scandinavia, Germany, Hungary, Belgium and Yugoslavia.
 He joined the Broadway production of Riverdance in February 2000 as a featured vocalist.
 The show ran for 18 months and included promo slots on NBC's Today Show and CBS' Early Show.

-While in New York City, New York Holden teamed with country music producer Don DiNicola and recorded an album of contemporary/traditional country tunes.
+While in New York City, Holden teamed with country music producer Don DiNicola and recorded an album of contemporary/traditional country tunes called Live & Learn.
 Recording took place in New York as well as at OmniSound in Nashville.
-US country radio embraced the album, and by the end of 2003, three of the tracks had featured heavily on the airplay charts including "Blood and Smoke", which was released by Universal Records, with Miles Copeland's ARK 21 label releasing "Wherever You Are" (a number 17 hit) and "Ecstatic Electricity".
+Several US country radio stations played the album, and by the end of 2003, three of the tracks had featured heavily on the airplay charts including "Blood and Smoke", which was released by Universal Records, with Miles Copeland's ARK 21 label releasing "Wherever You Are" (a number 17 hit) and "Ecstatic Electricity".
 Rodney Crowell once referred to Holden as an Irish Bryan White and invited him to Nashville.
 He co-wrote the song "Wendy's World" with Crowell.

 Holden left Riverdance in June 2003 and moved back to Broadway as the lead piano man in the Billy Joel/Twyla Tharp rock musical "Movin' Out".
 He performed the role on Broadway for six months before originating the lead role for the US National Tour, which ran from January 2004 to January 2007.
-He appeared on hundreds of early morning TV and radio shows during this period including NBC, FOX, ABC and CBS.
 The show also performed in Toronto and Japan.

-In August 2006 he released a CD called Roadworks, much of which he wrote himself.
-It was produced by Bryan Steele and Tommy Byrnes (Billy Joel, Stray Cats) The album was distributed by Columbia in Japan where after a huge TV and radio promotional campaign it sold in excess of 30,000 copies.
-The album sold a further 20,000 copies in the USA.
+On 22 August 2006 he released a CD called Roadworks, which was produced by Bryan Steele and Tommy Byrnes (Billy Joel, Stray Cats).
+The album was distributed by Columbia in Japan where after a TV and radio promotional campaign it sold in excess of 30,000 copies.
+The album's seventh track, "5 Star Day", was included the following year as an instrumental in the soundtrack of Cars Mater-National Championship, contributing to "5 Star Day" becoming the most digitally successful song of his solo career.

 Holden has performed with Paul Young, Belinda Carlisle, and Bonnie Tyler.
 In addition, he has worked with such bands and artists as Boyzone, B*Witched, Peter Andre and Backstreet Boys.
 His rendition of "The Star-Spangled Banner" garnered such respect that he was invited to sing it for President George W. Bush at the White House.